-Continue a long Piccadilly, taking a right at the end onto Waterloo Place.
+Continue along Piccadilly, taking a right at the end onto Waterloo Place.
 Continue down towards the Guards Crimean War Memorial where there is a beautiful tree display this year.
-Pop into Hotel Sofitel London St James for even more beautiful decorations.
-In their reception they have a beautiful pink tree this year, and in their bar you can enjoy a festive cocktail or too whilst you rest your feet after all that walking.
-Otherwise, you can book in for a festive afternoon tea.
+Pop into Hotel Sofitel, London St James for even more beautiful decorations.
+In their reception they have a beautiful pink tree this year, and in their bar you can enjoy a festive cocktail or two, whilst you rest your feet after all that walking.
+If you’re feeling extra fancy, you can also book in for a festive afternoon tea.

-We stumbled upon this hotel this year with my parents, and it was a really lovely place to take 5,
+We stumbled upon this hotel this year with my parents, and it was a really lovely place to take a break,

 From the hotel you can walk along Pall Mall towards Trafalgar Square.
 Here you will find the iconic Christmas tree donated by Oslo, Norway.